Graphical combinatorics and a distributive law for modular operads: Modular operads with unit

-Since the functor $\yetp$ embeds $\Grp$ as a full subcategory of $\GSp$, I will write $\G$, rather than $\yetp \G$ where there is no risk of confusion.
-In particular, the element category $\elpG[\yetp \G]$ is denoted simply by $\elpG$ and called the \emph{category of pointed elements of a graph $\G$}.
+Since the functor $\yetp$ embeds $\Grp$ as a full subcategory of $\GSp$, I will denote $\yetp \G \in \GSp$ simply by $\G$ where there is no risk of confusion.
+In particular, the element category $\elpG[\yetp \G]$ is denoted by $\elpG$ and called the \emph{category of pointed elements of a graph $\G$}.